5 Essential Features to Look for in a PAM Solution

 - Provide a full audit trail into user behavior;

 Thor AdminPrivilegeTM raises the bar in the Privileged Access Management, being a modular PAM software that helps your organization increase its cybersecurity and ensuring full compliance and greater productivity.
 It’s the most innovative PAM security solution, as it does not only allow you to efficiently manage user rights, but it also lets your users install software themselves while keeping your organization completely safe and providing logs and audit trails for data protection and compliance.

 Don’t turn a blind eye to Privileged Access Management tools, as all businesses are prone to the risk of having their privileged accounts exploited.
 At the end of the day, insider and outsider threats remain a serious danger, that must neither be underestimated nor ignored.

-Is your organization using a PAM solution?
+Is your organization using any Privileged Access Management solutions?
 Share with us your experience in the comments section below!